Hat Yai

 Hat Yai, Portland: Should You Book?

-If you've heard about Hat Yai and are wondering whether it lives up to the talk, the short answer is yes — and it holds up on repeat visits too.
+If you've heard about Hat Yai and are wondering whether it lives up to the talk, the short answer is yes; and it holds up on repeat visits too.
 The menu at this NE Killingsworth spot doesn't chase trends, which means there's no risk that whatever drew you the first time will have disappeared by the second.
 Chef Akkapong "Earl" Ninsom has built something consistent here: Southern Thai cooking that earns its place on the Portland restaurant map without needing to explain itself.

 Opinionated About Dining has ranked Hat Yai in its Casual North America list in both 2024 (#317) and 2025 (#397), and recommended it in 2023 under Gourmet Casual Dining.
 That's three consecutive years of recognition from one of the more rigorous independent dining guides, which is a useful signal.
-The Google rating sits at 4.6 across 1,290 reviews — a volume that filters out noise and suggests reliable execution rather than a one-time spike.

 Lunch vs. Dinner at Hat Yai

 Dinner, particularly on Friday and Saturday when the kitchen runs until 10 pm, is where the room shifts.
-The energy picks up, and if you're coming in a group or want the full experience of the space, evening suits that better.
-Hat Yai is open every day of the week across both services, which is less common than you'd think for a well-regarded independent , no need to plan around a Tuesday closure.
+The energy picks up, if you're coming in a group or want the full experience of the space, evening suits that better.
+Hat Yai is open every day of the week across both services, which is less common than you'd think for a well-regarded independent, no need to plan around a Tuesday closure.

 How Hat Yai Fits Into Portland's Thai Scene

-Paadee is Hat Yai's closest stylistic peer in the city , also Thai, also neighborhood-scaled.
+Paadee is Hat Yai's closest stylistic peer in the city, also Thai, also neighborhood-scaled.
 Farmhouse Kitchen Thai Cuisine and Nong's Khao Man Gai cover different ground: Nong's is a specialist one-dish concept, while Farmhouse Kitchen is broader and more accessible to a general crowd.
 If you want specifically Southern Thai cooking with a track record of independent recognition, Hat Yai is the right call in Portland.

-For context outside the city: Nahm in Bangkok and Samrub Samrub Thai represent what serious Thai cooking looks like at the leading of the format.
+For context outside the city: Nahm in Bangkok and Samrub Samrub Thai represent what serious Thai cooking looks like at the top of the format.
 Hat Yai isn't competing at that level, but it's the kind of place that holds its own when you're thinking regionally about what good Thai cooking in the Pacific Northwest can be.

 Booking and Practical Details

 Booking difficulty is rated easy, meaning walk-ins are realistic, especially at lunch.
 If you're coming for dinner on a Friday or Saturday, booking ahead is a sensible precaution but not essential.
-The address , 1605 NE Killingsworth St , puts you in a residential stretch of NE Portland, not a high-foot-traffic corridor, which keeps the crowd mostly intentional rather than tourist-driven.
+The address, 1605 NE Killingsworth St, puts you in a residential stretch of NE Portland, not a high-foot-traffic corridor, which keeps the crowd mostly intentional rather than tourist-driven.
 Phone and website details aren't confirmed in our current records; check Google or a third-party reservation platform for the most current contact information.

 Hat Yai is open every day, lunch and dinner, which makes it one of the more flexible options in its tier.
 Whether you're building an itinerary around Portland hotels, looking for something near Portland bars, or fitting a meal around Portland experiences, the seven-day schedule removes a common planning obstacle.